MarkBuffalo/neogeo/README.md

 # Problems running?

-- Make sure there are no blank lines in your file with multiple lines.
+- Make sure there are no blank lines in your file with new-line separated IP addresses.
 I'll fix it some other time.
 - Anything else?
 Let me know.